Woonona, New South Wales: History

 Woonona's economy in the 1800s was primarily dairy farming and timber-getting.
 The timber industry was so intensive that photographs from the early twentieth century show the escarpment bare.
 Practically the only trees remaining from before this period are cabbage palms (Livistona australis).
 Most of the timber was shipped north to Sydney for construction.
 Cattle grazing took place on the coastal strip, and did not stop completely until the 1970s.

 It was not pastoral activities which brought large numbers of settlers to Woonona, it was coal mining from 1857.
 Coal mining brought new families from Wales, Cornwall, Scotland and other parts of Great Britain.

 As the town grew it once boasted two cinemas, a large cordial factory (J Parkinsons), the largest bakery on the Coast and the Woonona Cooperative building, which at the time of its construction was the single largest department shop in the Wollongong region.
 The Woonona Public School was built in 1882.

 Bricks were also manufactured adjacent to clay quarries on the hills above the suburb.
 The old Boral brickworks, now the housing area of Edgewood Estate, was one of the last refuges of the endangered green and gold bell frog.
 The estate is set to contain over 1000 houses, covering the old brickworks, an access road that once led to houses higher up the mountain (called Black track by the locals) and the land south to the small storm water creek.

 As recently as the 1970s, Woonona was a mostly working-class area, characterised by small houses and extensive open space.
 More recently, its proximity to the much larger city of Sydney to the north, and its beach frontage, have resulted in the construction of many large, modern houses.
-The Builders Labourers Federation imposed a green ban on all high rise and flat development, including major roads in the East Woonoa area in 1974, at the request of a local community group.
+The Builders Labourers Federation imposed a green ban on all high rise and flat development, including major roads in the East Woonona area in 1974, at the request of a local community group.

 Much of the foreshore was originally coastal wetlands, but these have been filled in.
 The largest such area is occupied by Ocean Park on Carrington Road, which was filled by tip operations that ended in the early 1980s.
 There is a small remnant wetland just to the west of Ocean Park, on Lawrence Street.

 Sports

 In the 1950s Woonona was home to a soccer team which played in the Southern Division of the State Premiership.
-The team, also known as Woonona-Bulli was apart from Corrimal the only side from outside Sydney in this league.
+The team, also known as Woonona-Bulli, was apart from Corrimal, the only side from outside Sydney in this league.